tuobangli/invitationletter/README.md

 # invitationletter
-resend invitation matrix dissimilarity with professors according to the read today, after confirmation, send them invitations
+resend invitation matrix dissimilarity with professors according to the read today, and then send them invitations

-1